 Johnston is a medium-sized town located in the state of Rhode Island.
 With a population of 29,506 people and five constituent neighborhoods, Johnston is the 12th largest community in Rhode Island.

 Also of interest is that Johnston has more people living here who work in computers and math than 95% of the places in the US.

 The overall education level of Johnston is somewhat higher than in the average US city of 21.84%: 26.30% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Johnston in 2018 was $35,108, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
-This equates to an annual income of $140,432 for a family of four.
+The per capita income in Johnston in 2018 was $36,251, which is low income relative to Rhode Island, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,004 for a family of four.
 However, Johnston contains both very wealthy and poor people as well.

-Johnston is a somewhat ethnically-diverse town.
+Johnston is a very ethnically-diverse town.
 The people who call Johnston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Johnston residents report their race to be White, followed by Asian.
+The greatest number of Johnston residents report their race to be White, followed by Black or African-American.
 Johnston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.35% of the town’s residents.
+People of Hispanic or Latino origin account for 13.26% of the town’s residents.
 Important ancestries of people in Johnston include Italian, Irish, French, English, and Portuguese.